Oswestry: Religion

 In the 2011 Census, 68.7% of the population of Shropshire stated that their religion was 'Christian'.
 The second largest group (22.8%) stated that they had 'no religion'.

-There are a number of places of worship in Oswestry.

 Oswestry is divided into two Church of England parishes, which are part of the Diocese of Lichfield: Holy Trinity, which encompasses Oswestry East and eastern part of Oswestry Rural; and St. Oswald, which encompasses Oswestry South, Oswestry West and the western part of Oswestry Rural.
 Each parish has its own parish church.

-St Oswald's Church was first mentioned in the 1085 Domesday book and a tithe document in Shrewsbury the same year.
+St Oswald's Church was first mentioned in the 1086 Domesday Book and a tithe document in Shrewsbury the same year.
 St Oswald's Church is Grade II* listed, having a tower dating from late 12th or early 13th century and later additions particularly in the 17th and 19th centuries.
-There is a new window in the east nave, designed by stained glass artist Jane Gray in 2004.
+A window in the east nave was designed by stained glass artist Jane Gray.

 In June 2022, it was announced that, from January 2023, oversight of traditional Catholics within the Anglican Church in the west of Province of Canterbury (formerly the Bishop of Ebbsfleet's area) would be taken by a new Bishop of Oswestry, suffragan to the Bishop of Lichfield.
 The Bishop of Oswestry serves the western 13 dioceses of the southern province (Bath and Wells, Birmingham, Bristol, Coventry, Derby, Exeter, Gloucester, Hereford, Lichfield, Oxford, Salisbury, Truro, and Worcester).

 The town of Oswestry and surrounding villages fall into the parish of Our Lady Help of Christians and St Oswald, in the Roman Catholic Diocese of Shrewsbury.
 The single Catholic church is Our Lady and St Oswald's Catholic Church.
 There is an associated primary school.